digital currency of the Cardano blockchain. One ada = 1,000,000 lovelaces.

 a test network where users can experiment with new features and code and provide their feedback before a live mainnet launch.
 A testnet can be run locally or in some cases a public is used.

-a digital unit that represents a footprint of value defined by the community, market state, or self-governed entity.
-A token can act as a payment unit, reward, trading asset, or information holder.
+cryptographic token that represents a footprint of value defined by the community, market state, or self-governed entity.
+A token can be fungible or non-fungible, and act as a payment unit, reward, trading asset, or information holder.

 transactions per second.